jerrold110/Library-Kmars/README.md

 - Algorithms: KMeans, KMedians, KMedoids
 - Distance metrics: 'euclidean','manhattan','minikowski','cosine','hamming'
 - K-means++ centroid initialisation with seed search
-- Frobenius norm convergence and tolerance parameter
+- Frobenius (L2) norm convergence, and tolerance parameter
-- Getter methods for positions, error_scores, closest centroid for each datapoint label for initial centroids and final centroids
+- Getter methods for positions, error_scores, closest centroid for for initial centroids and final centroids, and more
-- Getters for initial and final centroids: positions, closest data points,
 - Selection of Sum-Square-Error or Sum-Error metric for KMedoids cluster centroid update and overall fit score
 - Data type changes to float64 during distance calculation to avoid numerical overflow